-The Fulbright-Hays Intensive Advanced Yoruba Group Project Abroad will be hosted at the Yoruba Language Centre at the University of Ibadan in Nigeria during Summer 2020.
+The Fulbright-Hays Intensive Advanced Yoruba Group Project Abroad is hosted at the Yoruba Language Centre at the University of Ibadan in Nigeria during summers.

 The program includes: